ngstcf/ai-seo-auditor/README.md

 - Clear, scannable content formats
 - Authority signals that build trust

-> **Reference:** For more on SEO in the AI era, see [SEO for the AI Era: A 2025 Quick Guide](https://c3.unu.edu/blog/seo-for-the-ai-era-a-2025-quick-guide) by United Nations University.
+> **Reference:** For more on SEO in the AI era, see article [SEO for the AI Era: A 2025 Quick Guide](https://c3.unu.edu/blog/seo-for-the-ai-era-a-2025-quick-guide)

 ## Installation